a1pat/Starbucks-Capstone/README.md

 Gender remains the primary differentiator as the number of K-Means clusters is increased further, but finer distinctions are drawn along age, income and became_member_year lines.

 The **inertia** (sum of square of the distance from each point to its cluster center) is often used to determine the appropriate number of clusters.
-As seen below, there is no sharp 'elbow' in a plot of intertia versus number of clusters.
-We will arbitrarily use five clusters in the remainder of this project.
+As seen below, there is no sharp 'elbow' in a plot of intertia versus number of clusters. **We will use five clusters in the remainder of this project**.

 ![Inertia](images/inertia.png)